-Did the war lead the two sides to re-evaluate their pre-war positions?
+Did the Revolutionary War lead the two sides to re-evaluate their pre-war positions?

 In these blogposts, I discuss questions and issues that students have raised in my classrooms during the previous semester.
 They are good springboards to classroom discussions/debates about the Revolution, American history, and history itself.

 The imperial government’s centralizing reforms in the 1760s and ‘70s triggered the colonists’ resistance movement, which aimed to preserve the empire’s decentralized structure.
 The loss of the American colonies did not lead the British to re-evaluate or reverse course – after the war, Britain continued its pre-war project of centralizing the empire.
 The British Empire in the nineteenth and twentieth centuries (the “Second British Empire”) was an empire governed from the center, rather than the kind of decentralized salutary-neglect empire it had been before the Revolutionary era.
 (The Declaratory Act of 1766 explained that despite the repeal of the Stamp Act, Parliament had supreme legislative power on and within the colonies.
 That law remained in effect throughout the British Empire in the nineteenth and early-twentieth centuries.)

 As for the Americans, they soon found themselves in yet another political contest over centralized power and local self-government.
 They went to war to preserve the Empire’s salutary-neglect system of government – to protect the jurisdiction, authority, and liberties of colonial governments and courts.
 They enshrined this governing philosophy through a states’ rights constitution – the Articles of Confederation.
 But the war itself generated frustrations (in some American leaders) about the country’s emasculated central government.
 These frustrations festered and intensified after the war, producing a reform movement in the 1780s to strengthen the central government (the Newburgh Conspiracy, the Annapolis Convention, and the Federalist movement).